 And last but not least.
 I do enough laundry already.
 We’re doing the same amount of laundry I just add an extra rinse cycle to the beginning of mine and then wash all my baby stuff on the stain wash cycle instead of the regular wash cycle.
 Which takes forever so don’t leave it until the last minute.

 Bit of a longer read today but I hope maybe I’ve convinced you to give cloth diapers a second or even first thought if you weren’t on the band wagon before.
-In another post I’ll share with you my adventures in trying to be even more thrifty by sewing my own diaper inserts and how I’ve learned to deal with stain issues using lemon juice!
+In another post (This one here!)
+I’ll share with you my adventures in trying to be even more thrifty by sewing my own diaper inserts and how I’ve learned to deal with stain issues using lemon juice!